 Medications.
 Some discomfort is normal after surgery.
 Please follow the instruction on the bottle for any medications prescribed.
 If any adverse reaction to those medications should arise, such as nausea, itching, swelling, or any allergic symptoms, please contact the office immediately and discontinue all medication immediately.
-Generally, we prescribe these medications for implant surgery patients:
+Generally, the following medications are prescribed:

-- Mild/Moderate Pain: Ibuprofen is an anti-inflammatory and non-narcotic pain killer.
+• Mild/Moderate Pain: Ibuprofen is an anti-inflammatory, non-narcotic pain killer.
 This medicine will help prevent swelling along with reducing pain.
-We recommend that one tablet is taken either prior to surgery or prior to the local anesthetic wearing off.
-Be sure to have some food in your stomach when taking this medicine it can upset stomachs.
-This is your "baseline" pain medication. - Moderate/Sever Pain: Acetaminophen with oxycodone is a narcotic pain reliever and can be taken in addition to the ibuprofen, if there is still discomfort.
-Since acetaminophen with oxycodone can cause drowsiness, it is best taken before bedtime, if needed.
+I recommend that one tablet is taken either prior to surgery or prior to the local anesthetic wearing off.
+Be sure to have some food in your stomach when taking this medicine - it can upset stomachs.
+This is your "baseline" pain medication.

+- Moderate/Sever Pain: Acetaminophen with oxycodone is a narcotic pain reliever and can be taken in addition to the ibuprofen, if there is still discomfort.
+Since acetaminophen with oxycodone can cause drowsiness, it is best taken before bedtime, if needed. - If Antibiotics are prescribed, you should carefully follow the instructions and finish the antibiotics until they are completely gone, as long as here are no adverse reactions or discomfort (redness, itching, etc.)